 Our school will access a range of advice to help identify children in need of extra mental health support.
-This includes working with external agencies as described in Preventing and Tackling Bullying
+This includes working with external agencies.

 18. Homelessness

 At Bushmead Primary School we recognise that being homeless or at risk of becoming homeless presents a real risk to a child's welfare.